 "This is truly excellent residency program.
 A program director with a heart of gold.
 Excellent commradarie amongst house staff and faculty.
 Terrific simulator course.
 Subsidized housing within walking distance to the hospital.
 Well compensated overtime pay.
 What more could you ask for in a residency program?
 Well if you can think of something Adam Levine's door is always open."

-During your PGY-1 year at The Mount Sinai Hospital you rotate in internal medicine, surgery, the cardiac/coronary critical care unit, the surgical intensive care unit, anesthesiology, acute pain management, otolaryngology, and emergency medicine.
+During your PGY-1 year at The Mount Sinai Hospital, you rotate in internal medicine, surgery, the cardiac/coronary critical care unit, the surgical intensive care unit, anesthesiology, acute pain management, point-of-care ultrasound and echocardiography, otolaryngology, and emergency medicine.

-During your residency training, you learn about two-dimensional color flow Doppler, multiplanar transesophogeal echocardiography, total circulatory arrest, jugular venous bulb saturations, jet and high frequency oscillation ventilation, fiberoptic and laryangeal mask airway facilitated tracheal intubations, infusion techniques and devices, and neuroaxial and peripheral nerve blocks of all varieties.
+During your residency training, you learn about two-dimensional color flow Doppler, multiplanar transesophageal echocardiography, total circulatory arrest, jugular venous bulb saturations, jet and high frequency oscillation ventilation, fiber-optic and laryngeal mask airway facilitated tracheal intubations, infusion techniques and devices, and neuraxial and peripheral nerve blocks of all varieties.
 Not only do we teach you to use the latest medical equipment and procedures, but we also take advantage of the most advanced pedagogical technologies available.
 We use human patient simulators, which have palpable pulses, breath and heart sounds, pupils that react to light, oxygen consumption, and carbon dioxide production.